 where both $M$ and $Q$ change as the BH radiates and this effect is described by the subscript H. Also, the effect of meVSL on the entropy change is shown in the last term of Eq.~\eqref{dSBHdt}.
 This term is further simplified for the late time $\Lambda$CDM cosmology as

 where $h$ comes from the Hubble parameter ($H_0 = 100h \, \text{km/s/Mpc}$).
+Here, the derivative with respect to $t$ should be understood as a bookkeeping device that parametrizes the comparison between neighboring cosmological epochs labeled by $a(t)$.
+It does not correspond to a physical time derivative measured by a local observer inside a stationary black-hole spacetime.
 Thus, this effect increases (decreases) the entropy change in addition to the BH entropy change due to Hawking radiation if the sign of $b$ is positive (negative).
 This term is significant to probe the thermodynamics of BH and thus we need to investigate it in detail.
 In the above Eq.~\eqref{dSBHdtIII}, we use the following relation

 In the following subsections, we compare the magnitude of each term in Eq.~\eqref{dSBHdt} for different cases.